Skip to main content

 Complex Application In Marketing

-The PIM system is primarily built for easy rear integration with your existing systems, and for managing product information in one place.
+The PIM system is primarily built for easy rear integration with your existing systems and managing product information in one place.
 That should make the application of product data in your marketing communications more consistent, but not necessarily easier.
 The workflows of PIM systems are not particularly flexible because they are mainly built for technical purposes.
 Marketers with less technical skills often have difficulty understanding PIM systems to optimize their marketing strategies and campaigns.

 Extensive Digital Media